 Have you seen Disney’s Jungle Cruise movie starring Dwayne “The Rock” Johnson and Emily Blunt and want to visit some of the movie sites on Kauai?
 Find out how to visit some of the Kauai filming locations on your next Kauai vacation.

-This list of Jungle Cruise Kauai filming locations contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of Jungle Cruise Kauai filming locations was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 One of my favorite Disney attractions that we do every trip to Disneyland is the Jungle Cruise.
 I love the puns, corny jokes, and the gags along the boat ride.